jamwise/ghostHunter/README.md

 GhostHunter allows any theme developer to add search capabilities right in their blog without having to resort to any third-party solutions.

+GhostHunter has at its core [lunr.js](http://lunrjs.com).
+And thanks to this powerful search engine, GhostHunter provides full text searching.

 Although GhostHunter is designed specifically for the Ghost blogging platform, it will work on any system which uses an rss feed.

 ##Usage